Lobster biz braces for Chinese New Year impacted by pandemic

-PORTLAND, Maine (AP) — America’s lobster exporters recovered from the Trump-era trade war with China to have a good 2020.
+PORTLAND, Maine — America’s lobster exporters recovered from the Trump-era trade war with China to have a good 2020.
 But the industry is approaching one of the most critical times of the year with trepidation because of the coronavirus.

 Chinese New Year is typically one of the busiest parts of the calendar for America’s lobster shippers, who send millions of dollars worth of the crustaceans to China every year.
 This year the holiday is Feb.
 12, and industry members said the Year of the Ox won’t necessarily be the Year of the Lobster.